SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 </tr>
 <tr>
 <td style="text-align:left">Expiry date</td>
 <td style="text-align:left">Specifies the date on which support user access for the tenant will expire.
-If no date has been specified, the expiry date is set to “No limit”.</td>
+If no date has been specified, the expiry date is set to "No limit".</td>
 </tr>
 </tbody>
 </table>